 1) When does Trailhead Direct operate?

 Trailhead Direct is a seasonal service that operates on weekends and designated holidays.
-For the 2022 season, the designated holidays for operation are Memorial Day (5/30), Independence Day (7/4), and Labor Day (9/5).
+The designated holidays for operation are Memorial Day (Monday, May 29), Independence Day (Tuesday, July 4), and Labor Day (Monday, September 4).

 - Tell someone where you’re going and when you’ll be back

 - Read the hike description, familiarize yourself with the trail, and prepare a map

 - Plan to start early in the day and have a back-up plan in case of crowding

 4) Is there trail etiquette I should follow?